Islampur, Nalanda: Demographics

 Population of Children with age of 0–6 is 6201 which is 17.40% of total population of Islampur (NP).
-In Islampur Nagar Parishad, Female Sex Ratio is of 942 against state average of 918.
-Moreover, Child Sex Ratio in Islampur is around 947 compared to Bihar state average of 935.
-Literacy rate of Islampur city is 75.36% higher than state average of 61.80%.
-In Islampur, Male literacy is around 81.83% while female literacy rate is 68.48%.
+In Islampur Nagar Parishad, the female sex ratio is 942 against state average of 918.
+Moreover, the child sex ratio in Islampur is around 947 compared to Bihar state average of 935. literacy rate of Islampur city is 75.36% higher than the state average of 61.80%.
+In Islampur, male literacy is around 81.83% while the female literacy rate is 68.48%.

 Islampur Nagar Parishad has total administration over 6,088 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Nagar Parishad limits and impose taxes on properties coming under its jurisdiction.
 With economic growth, new businesses are setting up in the area.
 Vehicle dealerships have opened and a four-lane highway is under construction to Rajgir.
 Durga Puja, Deepavali, Holi, Chhath Puja and Ram Navami are the most popular Hindu ritual festivals.
-Moharram is the most popular Muslim festival.
+Moharram is the most popular Muslim festival.One of the Famous Urs of Hazrat Data Lodi Shah Diwan RA was celebrated on 19 & 20 (Hijri date) as 2 days in the Month of Muharram.